Deep Learning Alternative to Explicit Model Predictive Control for Unknown Nonlinear Systems: Introduction

-These tools can be leveraged for solving optimal control problems by differentiating the system dynamics models and constraints in various ways.
-From the perspective of constrained optimal control, CasADi toolbox~\cite{Andersson2019} uses known system dynamics and constraints for constructing a computational graph and computes the first and second-order gradients for constrained nonlinear optimization solvers.
+\paragraph{Automatic Differentiation in Control} The use of automatic differentiation (AD) for control and optimization is a well-established method.
+For instance, CasADi toolbox~\cite{Andersson2019} uses known system dynamics and constraints for constructing a computational graph and computes the gradients for nonlinear optimization solvers.
 From the perspective of machine learning, the authors in~\cite{chen2018optimal} investigated the idea of solving the optimal control problem by backpropagation through the learned system model parametrized via convex neural networks~\cite{AmosXK16}.
-Domain-specific differentiable physical models have been developed for the robotics domain, emphasizing the rigid body dynamics~\cite{NIPS2018_7948,DegraveHDW16}.
+Others developed, domain-specific differentiable physical models for the robotics domain~\cite{NIPS2018_7948,DegraveHDW16}.
 Learning linear Model Predictive Control (MPC) policies by differentiating the KKT conditions of the convex approximation at a fixed point was introduced in~\cite{diffMPC2018}.
-Learning the continuous control policies of unconstrained optimal control problem with unknown dynamics was proposed by using stochastic value gradients (SVG)~\cite{HeessWSLTE15}.
-However, a generic method for solving constrained optimal control problems with unknown dynamics using AD is still lacking.
+However, a generic method for explicit solution of constrained nonlinear optimal control problems with unknown dynamics using AD is still lacking.
+The presented work aims to bridge this gap.